Life cycle of an approved Queue

 - A Clearview Social administrator marks a Queue as Approved (via either scheduling it or sending immediately).

-- The Clearview Social Queue processor runs every five minutes.
-(This means that in the most inconvenient case, if you approve your Queue the moment the processor just finished running, it might not begin processing your Queue for four minutes).
+- The Clearview Social Queue processor runs every minute.
+(This means that in the most inconvenient case, if you approve your Queue the moment the processor just finished running, it might not have begun processing yet.)

 - The Queue processor runs through the eligible recipients in your organization.
 For each recipient, the processor compiles their unique copy of the Queue email and sends it.
 There can be a half a second to five seconds between iterations while the processor waits for confirmed delivery of the previous email before continuing to the next.
 (This means that if you are sending to a large pool of users, their delivery will be slightly staggered.
 A Queue for 150 users may arrive across two to ten minutes).